Powhatan: Federally recognized tribes

+The Pamunkey Indian Tribe was the first to gain federal recognition in 2016.
+Then the other six were recognized by Congress through the Thomasina E. Jordan Indian Tribes of Virginia Federal Recognition Act of 2017.

+Two of these tribes, the Mattaponi and Pamunkey, still retain their reservations from the 17th century and are located in King William County, Virginia.
+As part of a treaty in 1646, and then another in 1677, the tribes agreed to bring wild game to the governor of Virginia each year.

 Powhatan languages

-The tribes of the Powhatan confederacy shared mutually intelligible Algonquian languages.
+The tribes of the Powhatan Confederacy spoke mutually intelligible Algonquian languages.
 The most common was likely Powhatan.
-Its use became dormant due to the widespread deaths and social disruption suffered by the peoples.
+Its use became dormant due to the widespread deaths and social disruption suffered by the people.
 Much of the vocabulary bank is forgotten.
 Attempts have been made to reconstruct the vocabulary of the language using sources such as word lists provided by Smith and by the 17th-century writer William Strachey.

-Powhatan in film

-The Powhatan people are featured in MGM's live action film Captain John Smith and Pocahontas (1953) and the Disney animated musical film Pocahontas (1995).
-They also appeared in the straight-to-video sequel Pocahontas II: Journey to a New World (1998).
-Some of the current members of Powhatan-descended tribes complained about the Disney film.
-Roy Crazy Horse of the Powhatan Renape Nation said the Disney movie "distorts history beyond recognition".

-An attempt at a more historically accurate representation was the drama The New World (2005), directed by Terrence Malick, which had actors speaking a reconstructed Powhatan language devised by the linguist Blair Rudes.
-The Powhatan people generally criticize the film for continuing the myth of a romance between Pocahontas and John Smith.
-Her actual husband was John Rolfe, whom she married on April 5, 1614.

 Notable descendants

-The Powhatan tribe's notable descendants include Edith Bolling Galt Wilson, wife of Woodrow Wilson, and actor Edward Norton.
+More than an estimated 100,000 people today descend from Pocahontas' son Thomas Rolfe.
+Notable descendants include Edith Bolling Galt Wilson, wife of Woodrow Wilson, and actor Edward Norton.